 Step 2: The Application Process

 Once it is clear your trademark is available, you should apply to Register Your Trademark with the U.S. Patent and Trademark Office (USPTO).
 Of note, there are generally two types of applications: In Use and Intent-to-Use.
 As such, even if you have yet to begin use of your trademark you can still file and protect it securing your valuable trademark rights once it is filed.

 Step 3: The Examination Process

-However, if any Procedural Issues (e.g., clarification of the applicant’s name or entity type, amendments to the identification of goods, disclaimers, color claims, etc.) or Substantive Refusals (e.g., trademark is merely descriptive or likely to cause confusion with a prior registered trademark) need to be addressed the examining attorney will issue what is known as an Office Action.
+However, if there are any minor issues (e.g., clarification of the applicant’s name or entity type, amendments to the identification of goods, disclaimers, color claims, etc.) or more significant refusals (e.g., trademark is merely descriptive or likely to cause confusion with a prior registered trademark) the examining attorney will issue what is known as an Office Action.

 Step 4: Publication for Opposition

 Approximately 4 to 6 weeks after being approved for publication your trademark application will be published for opposition for 30 days.
 During this period any party wishing to object to the registration of the trademark.